oppong07/oppong07/README.md

 ## 🚀 About Me

-- 👋 @DanielOnGitHub17
+- 👋 @oppong07
-- 👀 I’m interested in Software Engineering, Artificial Intelligence, Backend Engineering, and Mathematics
+- 👀 I’m interested in Backend Engineering, Software Engineering, Artificial Intelligence and Mathematics
-- 🌱 I’m currently learning C# and its related tech stacks
+- 🌱 I’m currently learning AWS and C# and its related tech stacks
 - 💞️ I’m looking forward to completing impactful projects
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/enesidaniel/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/emmanuel-oppong-acheampong/)

 <div align="center">
   <a href="mailto:oppongemmanuel1207@gmail.com">